- Oops!Something went wrong.Please try again later.

 So, based on the above formula, the ROE for Burlington Stores is:

-The 'return' is the amount earned after tax over the last twelve months.
-So, this means that for every $1 of its shareholder's investments, the company generates a profit of $0.53.
+The 'return' is the profit over the last twelve months.
+So, this means that for every $1 of its shareholder's investments, the company generates a profit of $0.62.

 Does Burlington Stores Have A Good Return On Equity?

 By comparing a company's ROE with its industry average, we can get a quick measure of how good it is.
-Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
-As is clear from the image below, Burlington Stores has a better ROE than the average (24%) in the Specialty Retail industry.
+However, this method is only useful as a rough check, because companies do differ quite a bit within the same industry classification.
+Pleasingly, Burlington Stores has a superior ROE than the average (31%) in the Specialty Retail industry.

 How Does Debt Impact ROE?

 Companies usually need to invest money to grow their profits.
-That cash can come from retained earnings, issuing new shares (equity), or debt.
-In the first and second cases, the ROE will reflect this use of cash for investment in the business.
-In the latter case, the use of debt will improve the returns, but will not change the equity.
+That cash can come from issuing shares, retained earnings, or debt.
+In the case of the first and second options, the ROE will reflect this use of cash, for growth.
+In the latter case, the debt required for growth will boost returns, but will not impact the shareholders' equity.
 Thus the use of debt can improve ROE, albeit along with extra risk in the case of stormy weather, metaphorically speaking.